wilkox/treemapify/README.md

 ![Treemap of G20 data, produced with ggplotify, with fill mapped to a discrete scale](examples/G20_discrete.png)

-And because it's ggplot, you can also add custom scales and other tweaks.
+And because the output is a ggplot object, you can add custom scales and other tweaks.

 ```R
 > treeMapPlot <- treeMapPlot + scale_fill_manual(values=c("blue", "green"))